painebenjamin/taproot/README.md

 Taproot uses a three-roled cluster structure:
 1. **Overseers** are entry points into clusters, routing requests to one or more dispatchers.
-2. **Dispatchers** are machines capable of executing tasks by spawning executors.
+2. **Dispatchers** are machines capable of running tasks by spawning executors.
 3. **Executors** are servers ready to execute a task.

 The simplest way to run a server is to run an overseer simultaneously with a local dispatcher like so: